the-net-sphere/the-net-sphere.github.io/README.md

     - password
     - email

-The periodicity is set to 1 hour to run scrapers.
+The periodicity is set to 1 hour to run social media scrapers.